JaydenIvanovic/robotstxtrun/README.md

 # Overview

-Packages up https://github.com/google/robotstxt into a docker container.
+Packages up Googles Robots.txt Parser and Matcher Library (https://github.com/google/robotstxt) into a docker container, and adds a small bash wrapper to assert URLs are allowed or disallowed via a JSON object.

+Useful for running assertions locally in a dev or CI environment to validate any changes to a robots.txt file.

 # Building